Countdown to inauguration: Washington under lockdown for Trump-Biden transition

-Category: World Hits: 2On the eve of Joe Biden's inauguration as the 46th US president, we bring you a special edition of the France 24 Debate from a heavily fortified Washington.
+Category: World Hits: 5On the eve of Joe Biden's inauguration as the 46th US president, we bring you a special edition of the France 24 Debate from a heavily fortified Washington.
 Can Biden reconcile an America that's more divided than ever?
 Have we heard the last of Donald Trump as he retreats to his Mar-a-Lago resort in Florida?
 We discuss all this and more with our guests and team of reporters.

 Read more https://www.france24.com/en/tv-shows/the-debate/20210119-watch-our-special-debate-washington-under-lockdown-for-trump-biden-transition